BRML/climin/README.md

 climin
 ------

-climin is a Python package for optimization, heavily biased to machine learning scenarios distributed under the BSD 3-clause license.
+CLIMIN is a Python package for optimization, heavily biased to machine learning scenarios distributed under the BSD 3-clause license.
 It works on top of numpy and (partially) gnumpy.